guybedford/require-is/README.md

 });
 ```

 **The condition will be checked in the above order.
-If no module returning either 'true' or 'false' at featureId is found, an error will be thrown.**
+If none of the above return either 'true' or 'false', an error will be thrown.**

 **Note that conditions are constants.
 They can only be set once.
 As soon as a condition has been used in the loading of a module, it cannot be changed again and any attempts to set it will throw an error.**